The selection process for our annual graduate intake involves a number of stages and runs over several months.

 Candidates who progress to this next stage of the process will be invited to complete online testing.
 The test is designed to assess critical thinking and decision making abilities, and is not something that we expect you to study for.

-Stage 3: Online written exercise and one way video interview
+Stage 3: One way video interview

 The one way video interview provides the committee with a more rounded view of candidates, including how they think on their feet and how they present themselves.